cau-kazama/react-native-typescript-template/README.md

 ## Quick start

 1. Install [Expo CLI](https://docs.expo.dev/get-started/installation/) with `npm install --global expo-cli` or `yarn global add expo-cli`.
-2. Create new React Native project with `expo init --template @vladimir-vovk/expo-bare-typescript`.
+2. Create new React Native project with this template.
 3. Change directory to your project's folder with `cd <your-project-name>`.
-4. Run Metro Bundler with `yarn start`.
+4. Run Metro Bundler with `expo start`.
 5. Build and run the project with `yarn ios` or `yarn android`.

-Happy hacking! 🤓
+Good Luck!!

 ## Features